laiudm/ZAP/README.md

 ##Description
 ZAP is an ARM processor core based on the ARMv4 architecture "ARM instruction set".
 It is equipped with ARMv4 compatible split write-through caches and memory management capabilities.
-ZAP does not include the 16-bit "Thumb instruction set" from the ARMv4T architecture nor does it support "Thumb2 instruction sets" either.
-However, a custom 16-bit instruction set is supported for a very *Thumb-like* ISA.
+There is support for a 16-bit instruction set (Thumb v1 like).

 ##Current Status
-Experimental.
+EXPERIMENTAL.

 ##Features
 - Compatible with the ARMv4 architecture.
-Can execute *all* 32-bit ARM instructions specified by the ARMv4 architecture.
+Can execute 32-bit ARMv4 code.
-- Supports a custom 16-bit instruction set (*Thumb* like).
+- Supports a compressed 16-bit Thumb like instruction set.
-- 8-stage pipeline design : Fetch1, Fetch2, Decode, Issue, Shift, Execute, Memory, Writeback
+- 8-stage pipeline design : Fetch1, Fetch2, Decode, Issue, Shift, Execute, Memory, Writeback.
 - Branch prediction is supported.
 - Split I and D cache (Size can be configured using parameters).
 - Split I and D MMUs (TLB size can be configured using parameters).